MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     ```

-3. Verify the VMM jobs' log for the result status and follow the recommendations from the log in case of any failures.
+3. Verify the VMM jobs' log for the result status and follow the recommendations from the log, in case of any failures.

 ### Refresh gateways and load balancer muxes
 1. Get all the gateways and load balancer muxes by using the following cmdlet: